Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 The goal of this project is to create a golden image that is suitable for replication across a production environment.
 The image should be lightweight, secure and ready for replication.

 ## Method
-An official Rocky Linux cloud image was downloaded and configured as a VM for Proxmox.
-On the VM, basic system settings were configured, package sources were updated, users were added, and utilities were downloaded.
-Firewall rules were set up to allow only certain traffic.
-Finally, machine-specific data was cleaned, and the VM was converted into a template used to clone the remaining virtual machines in the environment.
+An official Rocky Linux cloud-init image will be downloaded and configured as a VM for Proxmox.
+On the VM, basic system settings will be configured, package sources will be updated, users will be added, and utilities will be downloaded.
+Firewall rules are then set up to allow only certain traffic.
+Finally, machine-specific data will be cleaned out, and the VM will be converted into a template ready to be cloned for use across the virtual environment.

 ## Target Audience
 This repo is for anyone who wants a step-by-step guide on preparing a Rocky Linux golden image for Proxmox.